RichardErkhov/FastFaceSwap/README.md

 --image: if the target is image, you have to use this flag.

+--cli: run in cli mode, turns off preview and now accepts the switch of face enhancer from the command line

+--face-enhancer: face enhancer, choice works only in cli mode.
+In gui mode, you need to choose from gui.
+Available options:

+1) none (default)
+2) gfpgan
+3) ffe (fast face enhancer)

 example:
 ``` python main.py -f test.jpg -t "C:/Users/user/Desktop/video.mp4" -o output/test.mp4 --threads 12 ```